gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 applying Hellinger transformation.

 # Discussion

-- Same results with SDMS mean they could reliably be used to fill-in for knowledge gaps, potentially for conservation too
-- Difference between species-poor & species-rich sites: shows ways to be unique differ, to link with considerations beta diversity itself
-- Scales difference: aggregating too many different sites possibly masks patterns of uniqueness?

 This result higlights an important aspect regarding the LCBD measure: contrary to previous findings, it does not simply decrease with species richness.
 In